Implants or Bridges: Which is the Best Choice?

 Decided to replace your missing tooth but unsure of what steps to take?
 We have plenty of experience at Port Melbourne Dental when it comes to replacing teeth so we can lay out the options!
 With regards to permanent, non-removable options, you’re looking at implants or bridges.
 Which is the best for your particular smile?
 We’ve outlined the differences below:

 Since implants are independently attached, they have no impact on your adjacent teeth.
-Bridges, on the other hand, need support from the neighboring teeth in order to add the restoration.
-Even if your neighboring teeth are healthy, they will have to be altered for a crown to be placed over.
+Bridges, on the other hand, need support from the neighbouring teeth in order to add the restoration.
+Even if your neighbouring teeth are healthy, they will have to be altered for a crown to be placed over.

 How much tissue and how healthy your bone is in the area of the missing tooth will also affect your choice.
 If you don’t have enough bone in the area, it will not be able to support a full-sized implant.
 Your options then would be a bone graft or a bridge.